bolah2009/react-bookstore/README.md

 [![codecov](https://codecov.io/gh/bolah2009/react-bookstore/branch/development/graph/badge.svg)](https://codecov.io/gh/bolah2009/react-bookstore)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/0e141257-1cc9-4c9b-a342-ac5f2fd97595/deploy-status)](https://app.netlify.com/sites/bolah-react-bookstore/deploys)

 # PROJECT: Bookstore App (React and Redux)

 This is the first project of the Main React and Redux curriculum at [Microverse](https://www.microverse.org/) - @microverseinc

 The objective is to create a Bookstore app using React and Redux.
 The features of the app also include:

-- Testing with Jest
+- Add new book
+- Delete existing book
+- Filter books by category
+- Store persistent using `localStorage` API
 - Linting with ESLint and Stylelint
-- Continuos Integration with Travis and Codecov
+- Continuos Integration with Travis

 ### Development